 Professionals are rightly held to a higher standard while amateurs have free rein to almost do as they like.
 Surely, this has to change?

 Pest control techniques and options need to be published at the government level.
 Unbiased advice ensures impartiality in the quality and integrity of the advice offered.
 Could this be the biggest missed opportunity in pest control today?
 What difference would a project addressing this issue make to the environment?

 The internet is awash with conflicting advice on pest control that makes chemical control all the more attractive in the heat of the moment.
 A better-informed public will surely reduce pesticide use and help protect the environment.

-In conclusion, the concepts of ethical and organic pest control will remain in the hands of the purchaser.
-Decide what you want to achieve and discuss with a pest professional what your options are and don’t be afraid to ask searching questions.
+In conclusion, the concepts of ethical and organic pest control will remain in the purchaser’s hands.
+Decide what you want to achieve and discuss with a pest professional what your options are, and don’t be afraid to ask searching questions.

 Even if we discover that the solution is less ethical or organic than we hoped, the mere fact that we asked and searched for a better alternative sets a very positive precedent for others to follow.